Ramotion/animated-tab-bar/README.md

 ## About
-This project is maintained by Ramotion, an agency specialized in building dedicated engineering teams and developing custom software.<br> [Contact our team](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=animated-tab-bar-contact-us) and we’ll help you work with the best engineers from Eastern Europe.
+This project is maintained by Ramotion, an agency specialized in building dedicated engineering teams and developing custom software.[Contact our team](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=animated-tab-bar-contact-us) and we’ll help you work with the best engineers from Eastern Europe.